Hardness of recognizing phases of matter: Discussions

 \subsection{Acknowledgments:}

-We are grateful to Shankar Balasubramanian, Soonwon Choi, Samuel J. Garratt, Soumik Ghosh, Jeongwan Haah, Jonas Haferkamp, Isaac Kim, Ethan Lake, Yu-Jie Liu, John Preskill, Norbert Schuch, and Nathanan Tantivasadakarn for valuable discussions and insights.
+We are grateful to Samuel J. Garratt, Soumik Ghosh, Jeongwan Haah, Jonas Haferkamp, Isaac Kim, John Preskill, Norbert Schuch, and Nathanan Tantivasadakarn for valuable discussions and insights.
+We are especially grateful to Shankar Balasubramanian, Soonwon Choi, Ethan Lake, and Yu-Jie Liu for several discussions and feedback that helped us to significantly improve the clarity of our results.
 T.S. acknowledges support from the Walter Burke Institute for Theoretical Physics at Caltech.
 T.S. and H.H. acknowledge support the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
 The Institute for Quantum Information and Matter, with which T.S. and H.H. are affiliated, is an NSF Physics Frontiers Center (NSF Grant PHY-2317110).
 H.H. acknowledge support from the Broadcom Innovation Fund.

 \addtocontents{toc}{ }

 \textbf{ {}Appendices} Our Appendices are organized as follows.
 In Appendix~\ref{sec: symmetric random unitaries}, we present our main results on symmetric Haar-random unitaries and designs.
 In Appendix~\ref{sec: symmetric PRUs}, we present our main results on symmetric pseudorandom unitaries.
 In Appendix~\ref{sec: controlled PRUs}, we present our construction of controlled pseudorandom unitaries, which is used in our construction of symmetric pseudorandom unitaries in Appendix~\ref{sec: symmetric PRUs}.
 In Appendix~\ref{sec: TI}, we present our results on translation-invariant random unitaries.
 In Appendix~\ref{sec: phases of matter}, we present the implications of these results for recognizing quantum phases of matter.
 In Appendix~\ref{sec: classical}, we present our independent results on the hardness of recognizing classical phases of matter.